Spacestarz/Portfolio/README.md

 | **My Role**    |Programmer and team leader      |

-Step into the ring in an intense underwater boss fight against Joe Mantis, the Shrimp Champion of the Pacific
+Step into the ring in an intense underwater boss fight against Joe Mantis, the Shrimp Champion of the Pacific.
+Shoot and slash your way to victory!

 * Itch.io [link](https://yrgo-game-creator.itch.io/shellscape)